gitlabhq/gitlab-runner/docs/executors/docker.md

     devices = ["/dev/bus/usb"]
 ```

+### Private registry example

-The following example exposes `/dev/kvm` and `/dev/dri` to images from a private
+This example exposes `/dev/kvm` and `/dev/dri` to images from a private
 Docker registry, commonly used for hardware accelerated virtualization and rendering.
-Some risks involved with providing users direct access to hardware resources are mitigated
+You can mitigate some risks involved with providing users direct access to hardware resources
 by restricting access to images in the `myregistry:5000/emulator/*` namespace.

 ```toml